greenmg2003/osu-mg-reload/README.md

 \+ Lithia and Mg decided to take a rest from standing in mania! mode, so, it's up to you

 \+ Taiko section is now, only pippidon exists there.
-You can revamp it on your own
+Maybe Hikari-kun will jump in??

 🔄 Melody playing in the result screen is changed, credits to Dear My Cat's Popori game music!

 # [4.x]
-### [4.1.0](https://github.com/greenmg2003/osu-Mg-skin/releases/tag/v.4.1.0) (a major update from [4.0.1](https://github.com/greenmg2003/osu-Mg-skin/releases/tag/v.4.0.1) for Mg and Lithia Couple) and [4.2.0](https://github.com/greenmg2003/osu-Mg-skin/releases/tag/v.4.2.0) (a major update from [4.0.3](https://github.com/greenmg2003/osu-Mg-skin/releases/tag/v.4.0.3) for Hikari-kun and Hikari-chan couple)  (these will be soon released, about the end of February)
+### [4.1.0](https://github.com/greenmg2003/osu-Mg-reload/releases/tag/v.4.1.0) (a major update from [4.0.1](https://github.com/greenmg2003/osu-Mg-reload/releases/tag/v.4.0.1) for Mg and Lithia Couple) and [4.2.0](https://github.com/greenmg2003/osu-Mg-reload/releases/tag/v.4.2.0) (a major update from [4.0.3](https://github.com/greenmg2003/osu-Mg-reload/releases/tag/v.4.0.3) for Hikari-kun and Hikari-chan couple)  (these will be soon released, about the end of February)

-\+ GitHub update: Files are available in each branch (See [#10](https://github.com/greenmg2003/osu-Mg-skin/issues/10))
+\+ GitHub update: Files were available in each branch, re-uploading for this repo in progress

 \+ Song-select interface, menu click hitsounds reworked, credits to osu! lazer!
 2021 November update

-\+ menu-background.jpg is updated to my 18th anniversary banner (Suggested by Corne2Plum3 at issue [#15](https://github.com/greenmg2003/osu-Mg-skin/issues/15))
+\+ menu-background.jpg is updated to my 18th anniversary banner (Suggested by Corne2Plum3 at issue #15)

-\+ Accuracy counter is no longer overlap the song progress bar numbers (Suggested by Corne2Plum3 at issue [#16](https://github.com/greenmg2003/osu-Mg-skin/issues/16))
+\+ Accuracy counter is no longer overlap the song progress bar numbers (Suggested by Corne2Plum3 at issue #16)

-\+ Spinner is now better (Suggested by Corne2Plum3 at issue [#17](https://github.com/greenmg2003/osu-Mg-skin/issues/17))
+\+ Spinner is now better (Suggested by Corne2Plum3 at issue #17)

-\+ There are line separations between Mode, Mods, Random and Options (Suggested by Corne2Plum3 at issue [#18](https://github.com/greenmg2003/osu-Mg-skin/issues/18))
+\+ There are line separations between Mode, Mods, Random and Options (Suggested by Corne2Plum3 at issue #18)

-\+ skin.ini config: Version is edited to 2.5 (Suggested by Corne2Plum3 at issue [#20](https://github.com/greenmg2003/osu-Mg-skin/issues/20))
+\+ reload.ini config: Version is edited to 2.5 (Suggested by Corne2Plum3 at issue #20)

 \+ For 4.1.0: menu-back has the word "Back" clearlier, and the ranking panel can't be fixed, sorry ☹️

-\+ For 4.2.0: ranking-panel is fixed (Suggested by Corne2Plum3 at issue [#21](https://github.com/greenmg2003/osu-Mg-skin/issues/21))
+\+ For 4.2.0: ranking-panel is fixed (Suggested by Corne2Plum3 at issue #21)

 \+ We have the rights to rotate catch! ruleset icon, so I rotated it 90 degrees clockwise

 \+ 7K Mania! ruleset is available in my skin now, after the very hard work from bringing *"unused"* idea of osu! lazer skinning

-= Credits to that *"unused"* idea of osu! lazer skinning, check their work: https://www.figma.com/file/up6guVobzpc3DZlQxWzVmv/Gameplay-Layout
+= Credits to those assets of osu! lazer skinning, check their work: https://www.figma.com/file/up6guVobzpc3DZlQxWzVmv/Gameplay-Layout

 \+ 2 new unknow melodies are added in my skin for applause.mp3 file, feel free to make the chat/issue to tell me the name if you know!